liujiantong/llama-small/README.md

 ## Reshard 7B model

-To reshard your model, copy reshard.py script into your LLaMA checkpoints directory (the parent directory containing 7B, 13B, 30B and 65B).
+To run 7B model with MP=1 on 2 GPUs, reshard your model and copy reshard.py script into your LLaMA checkpoints directory.
 Now run the following command:

 ```bash
 mkdir 7B_Split